 Cheryl Wills is a nationally recognized award-winning television personality for Spectrum News’ flagship national news network, New York 1 News, headquartered in New York City which is aired on select cable systems throughout the United States and Japan’s MXTV.
+She is the host of the talk show “In Focus with Cheryl Wills”.
 Cheryl is the only journalist in the nearly 25 year history of her cable news network to conduct a sit-down interview with The Secretary General of The United Nations, His Excellency Ban Ki-moon.
 She has also interviewed a sitting President: Nobel Laureate Ellen Johnson Sirleaf of Liberia.
 The first woman President of Africa exclusively told Cheryl Wills about her handling of The Ebola Epidemic of 2014-2015.
+Cheryl’s groundbreaking interview earned her a prestigious Medal of Excellence from The United Nations Correspondents Association (UNCA).
 The television personality has been tapped to host and speak at national events like The Essence Music Festival, Talk-backs at Broadway Shows, McDonald’s Gospel Fest, The Congressional Black Caucus and The World Summit of Mayors in Senegal, West Africa.

 Born and raised in New York City, Cheryl is the daughter of Firefighter Clarence Wills, who worked for Engine 1, Ladder 24 in Manhattan, New York.
 The eldest of five children, Cheryl is a mentor to her brother, Clarence Wills Jr., who was diagnosed with autism as a toddler, and she is guiding his career as a cartoonist.

 As a television journalist, Cheryl Wills has been a reliable guide through everything from the terrorist attacks of September 11, 2001, to moderating televised discussions about the presidency of Barack Obama.